HYUNDAI Elantra 2024

 Buyers can choose between an eight-speed dual-clutch transmission and a good old-fashioned six-speed manual, the only one in Hyundai’s entire Canadian catalogue.
 This transmission features an automatic rev-matching function when downshifting, a function that heel-and-toe enthusiasts can deactivate to do the work themselves.

-Nothing of the sort in the majority of Elantras, which are instead delivered with a 2.0-litre Atkinson-cycle combustion engine—to promote fuel economy—and a continuously variable transmission.
+Nothing of the sort in the majority of Hyundai Elantras, which are instead delivered with a 2.0-litre Atkinson-cycle combustion engine—to promote fuel economy—and a continuously variable transmission.
 Unchanged since 2017, this combination delivers 147hp and 132lb-ft of torque, both slightly below the class average.
 As with all Elantras, power is directed exclusively to the front wheels.

 When it comes to fuel consumption, Hyundai’s solution certainly hits the mark.
 Natural Resources Canada’s combined city-highway rating ranks among the lowest in the segment at 6.8L/100km.
 We measured 7.3L/100km on a mix of highway and city driving, while an all-highway trip yielded 6.4L/100km.